 Scientists studied the effects of playing video games on the brain.
 The researchers reviewed 116 scientific papers on the impact of video games.
 Speaking to the publication Frontiers In Neuroscience, researchers state:

-“Video game use affects a variety of brain functions and, ultimately, results in behavioural changes and changes in cognitive performance… Improvements in bottom-up and top-down attention, optimization of attentional resources, integration between attentional and sensorimotor areas, and improvements in selective and peripheral visual attention have been featured in a large number of studies.”
+“Video games use affects a variety of brain functions and, ultimately, results in behavioural changes and changes in cognitive performance… Improvements in bottom-up and top-down attention, optimization of attentional resources, integration between attentional and sensorimotor areas, and improvements in selective and peripheral visual attention have been featured in a large number of studies.”

 The University of British Columbia researched the effects of aerobic exercise on the brain and found that the hippocampus increases in size after doing aerobic exercise.
 This leads to improved verbal memory and learning.
 Because of this, aerobic exercise helps stop dementia.